 For those who enjoy keeping fit and want to optimise performance and check the impact their training is having on their health.

-With over 40 biomarkers, this health check empowers you to understand much more about your health on the inside.
+With over 45 biomarkers, this health check empowers you to gain a deep understanding about your inside health.

-Our most advanced health check which analyses almost 50 biomarkers.
+Our most advanced health check which analyses over 50 biomarkers.
 For those who want a deep understanding of their health.

-National Health Service.
-(2016).
+NHS.
+(2019).
 Polycythaemia.
 Available at: https://www.nhs.uk/conditions/polycythaemia/

 Lane, D, J, R and Richardson, D, R. (2014).
 The Active Role of Vitamin C in Mammalian Iron Metabolism: Much More than Just Enhanced Iron Absorption.
 Free Radical Biology and Medicine: 75, pp 69-83.

 Zijp, I, M., Korver, O and Tijburg, L, B, M. (2000).
 Effect of Tea and Other Dietary Factors on Iron Absorption.
 Critical Reviews in Food Science and Nutrition: 40(5), pp 371-398.